BarNone49/BlueMilk-Apps-Web/CamPanes/Privacy.md

 **Privacy Policy**

 BlueMilk Apps built the CamPanes app with privacy in mind.
-Other than the cameras names, which are stored in the built-in local keychain for convenience, the app doesn't create or store any other data, locally or in a cloud or other remote location.
+Other than the camera names, which are stored in the built-in local iOS keychain for convenience, the app doesn't create or store any other data, locally or in a cloud or other remote location.
 The app solely interacts with Homekit software provided by Apple within the iOS operating system.

 **Changes to This Privacy Policy**